 3. Seamlessness: Making life easier for the customer

-Across virtually all b2b markets, a top driver of overall satisfaction and loyalty is ease of doing business with the supplier.
+Across virtually all b2b markets, a top driver of overall loyalty is ease of doing business with the supplier.
 Regardless of whom the customer is buying from – be it a manufacturing company, a reseller, a SaaS provider, a consultant – seamlessness is central to a smooth customer experience.
 In most cases, seamlessness is synonymous with simple, convenient and hassle-free.

 Case study: HP identified a gap in the market for a more seamless ink replenishment solution and launched its Instant Ink offering.
 This consumables replacement service automatically delivers ink to the customer just before the ink cartridge runs out.
 It also provides attractive cost savings of up to 70% through the subscription program with its high yield cartridges.
 The subscription model makes the customer experience simple, the delivery to the door makes it convenient, and the proactive automatic replenishment makes it hassle-free.

-Customer satisfaction surveys often assess the amount of effort the customer has to put into the relationship with the provider through the Customer Effort Score.
+Customer surveys often assess the amount of effort the customer has to put into the relationship with the provider through the Customer Effort Score.
 Feedback on poor performance on this metric indicates how improvements to seamlessness can be made.
 By way of example, customers resent providers that consume more time than they deem necessary as their time is precious and bears a cost.
 Complaints on this issue include time spent on hold on a phone call, wasted time repeating the same information, and lost time in having to deal with incompetent systems, people and processes.
 It is clear that reducing customer effort is pivotal to delivering a more seamless and therefore more superior customer experience.